Empowering Women Out of Prison

 When you support EWOP, you provide women in prison with the opportunity to define who they truly are and understand their full potential.
 Through leadership, mentorship, and entrepreneurial training, we bring about change in women’s lives inside prison and post-release.

 Measuring our success starts with recidivism.
 We aim to keep women from returning to prison.
-And when our program alumni thrive, their success is their family’s success.
+When our program alumni thrive, their success is their family’s success.
 Destructive generational cycles are halted, and a new legacy is created for children and grandchildren.